-Today we’re going to look at another topic that is often made more complex by good intentioned graphics – the Electoral College.
+Today we’re going to look at another topic that is often made more complex by well-intentioned graphics – the Electoral College.
 To be fair, there are a lot of great ideas out there that can help novices understand how the electoral college works.
 Let’s look at how a few graphics (and a video) attempt to educate a broad audience on this topic.

 The What-If?
 Graphic: